Services for Faculty & Staff

 Adjunct faculty enjoy faculty library privileges for the duration of their adjunct faculty appointments.
 Adjunct faculty members who unexpectedly encounter issues with access to library resources (for example access to online journal articles) should first contact their department to review their official status with the University and confirm the currency of their appointment.

 Faculty assistants are able to borrow library materials for faculty provided:

-Although the assistant's name will be recorded, he/she should never take out materials for faculty with his/her own Drexel IDs; this is because students have different borrowing periods from faculty.
-Authorization letters from faculty are valid for one academic year, and must be renewed every September.
+Although the assistant's name will be recorded, they should not take out materials for faculty with their own Drexel IDs because students have different borrowing periods from faculty.
+Authorization letters from faculty are valid for one academic year and must be renewed every September.

 The Drexel University Libraries provides services to Drexel's online learning community equivalent to those available on the physical campuses.

-To request print material within Drexel University Libraries' collection, use the Request Item option in the Library Catalog and select Distance Education Delivery as the pick up location.
+To request print material within Drexel University Libraries' collection, use the Request Item option in the DragonSearch record and select Distance Education Delivery as the pick up location.
 Once available, this material will be mailed to your home address.
 You can renew Drexel-owned books online.
 See more about Borrowing Policies.

 Retired and emeritus faculty of Drexel University, Medical College of Pennsylvania, Hahnemann University, Allegheny University of the Health Sciences, and MCP Hahnemann University are invited to continue their use of the Libraries.

 Retired and emeritus faculty are entitled to the following privileges at all Libraries: